Aiko, Princess Toshi: Education

 Princess Aiko began her education at Gakushūin Kindergarten on 3 April 2006.
 She left kindergarten on 15 March 2008 and then attended Gakushuin Primary School.

 On her eighth birthday, it was revealed that her interests included writing kanji characters, calligraphy, jump rope, playing piano and violin, and writing poetry.

 In early March 2010, Aiko began to stay home from school due to being bullied by boys in her school.
-Aiko returned to school on a limited basis on 2 May 2010.
+Aiko returned to school on a limited basis in May 2010.
 After returning to school, a senior palace official said that she would attend a limited number of classes accompanied by her mother, upon advice from a doctor at the Crown Prince's household.